 As a pacesetter in the business of making healthy and competent nannies available for families, The Elite Nanny Team nanny agency handles the issue of vaccination seamlessly and effectively.

-They do a great job of getting your kids the best care while keeping the risk of any member of your family contracting a disease from their nannies almost non-existent.
+They do a great job of getting your kids the best care while keeping the risk of any family member contracting a disease from their nannies almost non-existent.

 CITATION “Can You Require Your Nanny to Get a COVID-19 Vaccination?”
 Gtm.com.
 Jan 12, 2021 https://gtm.com/household/require-nanny-covid19-vaccination/ Heidi, Murkoff.
 “Whooping Cough and Babysitters.”
 Whattoexpect.com.
 April 1, 2020 https://www.whattoexpect.com/ask-heidi/whooping-cough-babysitters.aspx https://www.cdc.gov/vaccines/pregnancy/family-caregivers.html https://nanny.org/covid-vaccine-resources/ https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html